 - In your PagerDuty account, navigate to Services Service Directory and click the name of your preferred service.
 Select the Integrations tab and click Add a new integration.

-- On the next screen in the Integrations list, click the Name of your GitHub Changes integration to view the details screen.
+- On the next screen, search for your integration in the list and then click the to the right to view the details screen.

 On this screen you will see that the default branch to track will be set to